Chavaillaz/jenkins-client/README.md

 ```

 Don't forget to also declare the HTTP client you want to use as a dependency (see below), as it is only indicated as
-optional in the project, to avoid gathering them all together despite the fact that only one is needed.
+optional in the project, to avoid gathering them all although only one is needed.

 ### Java HTTP client